General: Pentagon hesitated on sending Guard to Capitol riot - WTMJ

 At last week’s hearing, officials in charge of Capitol security blamed one another as well as federal law enforcement for their own lack of preparation as hundreds of rioters descended on the building, easily breached the security perimeter and eventually broke into the Capitol.
 Five people died as a result of the rioting.

-Congress has, for now, abandoned any examination of Trump’s role in the attack after the Senate acquitted him last month at his impeachment trial on a charge of inciting an insurrection.

 Lawmakers have grilled law enforcement officials about missed intelligence ahead of the attack, including a report from an FBI field office in Virginia that warned of online posts foreshadowing a “war” in Washington.
-Capitol Police leaders have said they were unaware of the report at the time, even though the FBI had forwarded it to the department.
+Sund has said he was unaware of the report at the time, even though the FBI had forwarded it to the department.

 Testifying before the Senate Judiciary Committee on Tuesday, FBI Director Christopher Wray said the report was disseminated through the FBI’s joint terrorism task force, discussed at a command post and posted on an internet portal available to law enforcement agencies.